 Flowers make beautiful gifts, but ordering online can be unpleasant, according to a new survey of online shoppers.

-Our partners at Consumer Reports Magazine surveyed thousands of subscribers about their experiences shopping at the 52 largest retail websites.
+Consumer Reports Magazine surveyed thousands of subscribers about their experiences shopping at the 52 largest retail websites.

 Low Rated Sites